Bira/octopus-carnival/_posts/2016-11-22-equipment-part-1.md

 In the next article in this series, we'll take a look at one of the original game's most distinctive subsystems - equipment upgrades!

+In the next article in this series, we'll take a look at one of the original game's most distinctive subsystems - equipment upgrades!

 [1]: https://bira.github.io/octopus-carnival/2016/10/06/villages-and-baronies.html